benlew3/Kickstarter-analysis/README.md

 Another graph that could of bet done would be to see how long successful campaigns ran for.
 See if there is a correlation between length of campaign time to success rate.

 ## Results
 The goal set out by Louise historically had a 70% chance to succeed, but had only reached about 85% of the overall goal.
-For her goal, it was unfortunate that she was not able to achieve her goal being that she was set in a fairly fertile stage.
+For her goal, it was unfortunate that she was not able to achieve reach it, even though it was historically lucrative.

 Her launch date was also had a high success rate with low fail rate historically.
+Her launch was a month after peak launch season that had a traditioanlly been a successful time of the year.
+Unfortunately she was not able to reach funding goals.
 More data would be necessary in order to indentify why her campaign did not get funded.

+From how she was not able to complete her goal, it is probable that she did not have enough traction or there were too many competitors.